LiamJCates/Programming-Notes/C++/Types&Values/Classes/Inheritance.md

 }
 };

+## Constructor Inheritance
+ #include <iostream>
+class Foo {
+  public:
+  Foo() { std::cout << "Foo's constructor" << std::endl; }
+};
+class Bar : public Foo {
+  public:
+  Bar() { std::cout << "Bar's constructor" << std::endl; }
+};

+int main() {
+  Bar bar;
+}
+The object bar is constructed in two stages: first, the Foo constructor is invoked and then the Bar constructor is invoked.
+The output of the above program will be to indicate that Foo's constructor is called first, followed by Bar's constructor.

+Why do this?
+There are a few reasons.
+First, each class should need to initialize things that belong to it, not things that belong to other classes.
+So a child class should hand off the work of constructing the portion of it that belongs to the parent class.
+Second, the child class may depend on these fields when initializing its own fields; therefore, the constructor needs to be called before the child class's constructor runs.
+In addition, all of the objects that belong to the class should be initialized so that the constructor can use them if it needs to.

+### Initialization List with Base Class
+Initialization lists are useful in invoking base class constructors with specific arguments allowing a child class to determine which constructor of a parent class should be used during construction

+#include <iostream>
+class Foo {
+  public:
+  Foo( int x ) {
+    std::cout << "Foo's constructor called with " << x << std::endl;
+  }
+};

+class Bar : public Foo {
+  public:
+  Bar() : Foo( 10 ) {
+    std::cout << "Bar's constructor" << std::endl;
+  }
+};

+int main() { Bar stool; }

 Derived Class Overriding Base Class’s Methods
 If a class Derived implements the same functions with the same return values and